Marcisbee/synks/README.md

 To install the stable version:

 ```
-npm install --save sourc
+npm install --save synks
 ```

-This assumes you are using [npm](https://www.npmjs.com/) as your package manager.
+This assumes you are using [npm](https://www.npmjs.com/synks) as your package manager.

-If you're not, you can [access these files on unpkg](https://unpkg.com/sourc/dist/), download them, or point your package manager to them.
+If you're not, you can [access these files on unpkg](https://unpkg.com/synks/dist/), download them, or point your package manager to them.

 ## Documentation

 <!-- [Getting started guide](/docs) -->

-I'm assuming you already know what JSX is and how to set it up with custom pragma (`Sourc.h`), so let's cut the chase and start with component composition.
+I'm assuming you already know what JSX is and how to set it up with custom pragma (`Synks.h`), so let's cut the chase and start with component composition.

 #### Hello World example